Teradata/jupyter-demos/README.md

 <a id='xDataRobot'></a>
 ### DataRobot

-#### DataRobotPredict Function in Vantage
+#### DataRobotPredict Function in Teradata
-Use this function to load a pre-built DataRobot Model into Vantage and then use it to score a dataset in the database.<br>
+Use this function to load a pre-built DataRobot Model into Teradata and then use it to score a dataset in the database.<br>
 [Python Version](./Recipes/ClearScape_Functions/DataRobotPredict.ipynb)

 #### ModelOps BYOM with Datarobot